Business Systems and Analytics

 With an almost infinite amount of data being collected in our digitally propelled society, businesses and organizations need recent graduates who have mastered the methods and technology of business intelligence and analytics (BIA), and who have the ability to transform that data into actionable information.
 Business analysts and data scientists are in high demand, and even recent entrants into the field can earn six-figure salaries.

-Career and experientially oriented, the program provides opportunities for internships and many other real-world experiences through the Center for Business Intelligence and Analytics.
+The Business Systems and Analytics (BSAN) program at Stetson is a STEM (science, technology, engineering, and math) designated program to meet the needs of 21st-century employers and compete in an increasingly advanced business and technology-focused environment.
+Career and experientially-oriented, the program provides opportunities for internships and many other real-world experiences through the Center for Business Intelligence and Analytics.
 The center also provides the framework for joint academic and industry collaboration to develop the next generation of industry experts.

 Why Business Systems and Analytics at Stetson University?